Zymbit-Docs/docs/content/bootware/getting-started/_index.md

 `zbcli update-config` will attempt to verify the zi image name if the endpoint is reachable.

-`Configure wireless network` - Along with local devices, such as a USB stick, Bootware supports pulling remote updates via Wifi or LAN connections.
-Wifi credentials need to be provided in order for bootware to access the wifi during updates.
+`Configure wireless network` - Along with local devices, such as a USB stick, Bootware supports pulling remote updates via Wi-Fi or LAN connections.
+Wi-Fi credentials need to be provided in order for bootware to access the wifi during updates.
 If no wireless credentials are provided, the wireless interface is disabled in zboot.

 **Save** and **exit** to save and exit `zbcli update-config`.
-You also have the choice to **Revert to default configuration**.
-This choice will reset your update configs to the default settings.
+You can Ctrl-C at any point before saving to exit the configurator without applying any changes.

 ### 5. Run `zbcli update` to create the Backup partition and load the zi image.

-Once you have completed using the Wizard to configure your Bootware, run `zbcli update` to complete the process of repartitioning and loading your image.
+Once you are satisfied with your Bootware configuration, run `zbcli update` to complete the process of repartitioning and loading your image.

 ```bash
 sudo zbcli update